ChenyuWang123/Image-Foreground-Background-Segmentation/README.md

 3. Install `matplotlib`, `pylab`, `numpy`, `sklearn`, `cv2`，`scipy`, `PIL` , `copy` for Python

-4. Unzip all project files and open the 'obj' file in QT platform
+4. Unzip all project files and open the '*.pro' file in QT platform

-5. Unfold the folder on the left bar and double click the *.pro file, entering edit mode
+5. Unfold the folder on the left bar and double click the '*.pro' file, entering edit mode

 6. Add these two lines to the file: